FRickReich/azmodan_legacy/README.md

 ## Overview

-The application runs a set of actions for different cases, defined by yaml files.
+The application runs a set of steps for different cases, defined by yaml files.

 ## Usage